strangeproblem/strangeproblem.github.io/thoughts.md

 ## Law and ethics

-Before we go much futher, let's clarify the difference between law and ethics.
+Before we go much futher, let me define some terms I will use.
+Specifically, I'm defining my usage of the words "law" and "ethics".
 Law describes what you *can* do while ethics describes what you *should* do.
 In general, ethics is stricter than law.

 To help understand this distinction, consider a scenario with two characters: Nancy and Debbie.
 Imagine that Nancy says something mean and insulting to Debbie.
 There's no law against this, the world would be a better place if Nancy hadn't said it.
 In other words, it wasn't something that Nancy *should* have done.
 Nancy acted legally, but unethically.